ajodeh-juma/rvfv-typing-tutorial/README.md

    cd rvfv-typing-tutorial
    ```

-2. We will create separate directories (for each genomic segment) to store the genomic sequences in `fasta` format retrieved from NCBI.
+2. We will create separate directories (for each genomic segment and partial glycoprotein gene) to store the genomic sequences in `fasta` format retrieved from NCBI.

     ```
-    mkdir -p ./{S,M,L}
+    mkdir -p ./{S,M,L,Gn}
     ```

 3. Extract `L` segment accessions